ArenCarpenter/Covid_CT_Classification/README.md

 Few outbreaks in modern history have had as large of a public health and economic effect as Covid-19.
 While a vaccine is still in progress, physicians need cheap and effective techniques for identifying Covid-19 positive patients.

+As of Sept 12, 2020, there have been more than 28 million cases and 900,000 deaths related to Covid-19.

 ## Data and EDA

 The images are collected from COVID19-related papers from medRxiv, bioRxiv, NEJM, JAMA, Lancet, etc. CTs containing COVID-19 abnormalities are selected by reading the figure captions in the papers.

+The dataset contains 349 positive images from 216 patients and 463 negative images.
+Thus, class imbalance was not a large problem.

+This paper describes the collection and prep steps taken by the authors of the challenge in preparation for its usage in the public sphere: https://arxiv.org/pdf/2003.13865.pdf.

 ## Modeling

+Following the CRISP-DM framework for developing models informed from data and social case understanding.
+My modeling followed an iterative approach and rigorous hypothesis testing utilizing a swath of procedures for improving model performance.

 ## Insights & Recommendations